Disney Cruise Online Check-in

 Finishing Up

 On the final screen, you’ll see a link to your Port Arrival Form, which shows a QR code for each passenger.
-Near the top will also be your port arrival time and boarding group number.
-This is your most important document to have!
+Near the top will also be your port arrival time and boarding group number so you don’t forget what they are.
+This is one of the most important documents to bring with you!

-Save this somewhere that you can access easily during the trip but also print it out if you can.
+Save this somewhere that you can access easily during the trip, even without internet access, but also print it out if you can so you have it both ways.
 During the various checkpoints at the port, it’s easier to show them the paper and have them scan all the codes at once than to constantly flip through multiple QR codes on your phone.

 Very important: Make sure to bring your Port Arrival Form with you to the port, along with your passports/birth certificates/IDs, whichever ones you used during check-in.
-Just pack them now.
+Just pack them now, but in the bag that you will carry with you on the ship, NOT in “checked” luggage that you may give to the porters to take on the ship for you.

 Port Canaveral